-From 1 January 2021, if you are a UK citizen you will be considered a third-country national under the EU Association Agreements and will therefore be required to comply with different rules to enter and remain in Bulgaria.
+From 1 January 2021, if you are a UK citizen, you are considered a third-country national under the EU Association Agreements.
+As a result, you are required to comply with different rules to enter and remain in Bulgaria.

-- UK citizens will be able to visit Bulgaria for up to 90 days within any 180 day period without a visa as a tourist, to visit for friends or relatives, to attend business conferences and meetings, sports, religious or cultural events, or gatherings, or for short-term education or training.
+Despite no longer being part of the EU, Bulgaria has added the United Kingdom to the list for visa-exempt countries.
+Brits can visit Bulgaria for up to 90 days within any 180-day period without a visa as tourists, to visit friends or relatives, attend business conferences and meetings, sports, religious or cultural events or gatherings, or for short-term education or training.

 - show a return or onward ticket

-- declare you have enough money to cover all your expenses for the stay, and
+- declare you have sufficient funds to cover all your expenses for the stay

 Family members of UK nationals (spouse, children, or registered unmarried partner) subject to the Withdrawal Agreement can join the UK nationals any time.
 To establish their status as family members they may have to apply for a visa type D, when such is required depending on their nationality (see the Lists of Third Countries appended to Regulation (EU) 2018/1806 of the European Parliament).